The Undergraduate Experience

 Upon request for a hearing, it is the duty of the Registrar as chairperson of the Appeals Committee to schedule such a hearing within 30 days if school is in session.
 All parties to the case shall receive written notification of the hearing 7 days in advance, including date, time, and place.
 The student should be given the names of witnesses and an oral or written report on the facts to which each witness shall testify, so that the student may prepare a defense.

-The student may elect to waive his/her right to a hearing before the Appeals Committee, and admit to the charge(s) addressed.
+The student may elect to waive their right to a hearing before the Appeals Committee, and admit to the charge(s) addressed.
 In such cases the committee will then proceed to the assessment of the appropriate sanction.

 The Appeals Committee may recommend the following sanctions for cases involving Academic Dishonesty: